microsoft/Phi-3CookBook/md/03.Inference/AIPC_Inference.md

 # **Inference Phi-3 in AI PC**

-With the advancement of generative AI and the improvement in edge device hardware capabilities, an increasing number of generative AI models can now be integrated into users’ Bring Your Own Device (BYOD) devices.
+With the advancement of generative AI and the improvement in edge device hardware capabilities, an increasing number of generative AI models can now be integrated into users' Bring Your Own Device (BYOD) devices.
 AI PCs are among these models.
 Beginning in 2024, Intel, AMD, and Qualcomm have collaborated with PC manufacturers to introduce AI PCs that facilitate the deployment of localized generative AI models through hardware modifications.
 In this discussion, we will focus on Intel AI PCs and explore how to deploy Phi-3 on an Intel AI PC.

 ### **What's NPU**

 An NPU (Neural Processing Unit) is a dedicated processor or processing unit on a larger SoC designed specifically for accelerating neural network operations and AI tasks.
 Unlike general-purpose CPUs and GPUs, NPUs are optimized for a data-driven parallel computing, making them highly efficient at processing massive multimedia data like videos and images and processing data for neural networks.
 They are particularly adept at handling AI-related tasks, such as speech recognition, background blurring in video calls, and photo or video editing processes like object detection.

 ## **NPU vs GPU**
-While many AI and machine learning workloads run on GPUs, there’s a crucial distinction between GPUs and NPUs.
+While many AI and machine learning workloads run on GPUs, there's a crucial distinction between GPUs and NPUs.
 GPUs are known for their parallel computing capabilities, but not all GPUs are equally efficient beyond processing graphics.
 NPUs, on the other hand, are purpose-built for complex computations involved in neural network operations, making them highly effective for AI tasks.

 In summary, NPUs are the math whizzes that turbocharge AI computations, and they play a key role in the emerging era of AI PCs!

-***This example is based on Intel’s latest Intel Core Ultra Processor***
+***This example is based on Intel's latest Intel Core Ultra Processor***

 ## **1. Use NPU to run Phi-3 model**